 The Acceleware Opportunity

-Acceleware's vision is to be the global leader in clean-tech enhanced oil sands and heavy oil production.
-With over 165 billion barrels of oilsands reserves in Alberta alone, and a total addressable market of over 8 trillion barrels of heavy oil deposits globally, Acceleware's disruptive and proprietary RF XL technology is poised to revolutionize how this oil gets produced, enabling energy companies to cleanly and economically increase production levels while reducing carbon emissions.
+CTI has been deployed in the RF XL commercial-scale heavy oil pilot project at Marwayne, Alberta.
+Acceleware's patented disruptive RF XL technology is poised to revolutionize how this oil gets produced, enabling energy companies to cleanly and economically increase production levels while reducing carbon emissions.

 AXE provides investors:

-In 2008, Acceleware entered the seismic imaging market with a GPU accelerated Kirchhoff Time Migration solution, followed by a Reverse Time Migration (“RTM”) library, AxRTM™ in 2009.
+In 2008, Acceleware entered the seismic imaging market with a GPU accelerated Kirchhoff Time Migration solution, followed by a Reverse Time Migration library, AxRTM™ in 2009.

 Acceleware identified a growing need to dramatically reduce the cost of production and the environmental impact of heavy oil and oil sands production.
 In 2010, Acceleware began working to develop new ways to apply RF energy to mobilize heavy oil and oil.
-With very promising test results, the company has been aggressively developing this game-changing innovation, working with several heavy oil and oil sands operators around the world.
+With very promising test results, the company began aggressively developing this game-changing innovation, working with several heavy oil and oil sands operators around the world.